 keeping it together

+is overrated.
 I think she’s right about that: “Keeping it together IS overrated.”
 The Bible thinks so.
 One-third of the Hebrew Psalms are Songs of Lament, the ancient equivalents of the weepy ballads of Harry Chapin or Dan Fogelberg or The Eagles.